The Humphrey School of Public Affairs Presents

 Anthony Fauci, MD, is one of the most recognized and influential figures in public health and policy in modern times.
 His 50-year career in public service was bookended by the HIV/AIDs and COVID-19 pandemics.

-He was the director of the National Institute of Allergy and Infectious Diseases (NIAID) for 38 years until his retirement in Dec 2022.
-During that time, Dr. Fauci oversaw an extensive research portfolio devoted to the prevention, diagnosis, and treatment of infectious and immune-mediated diseases.
+He was the director of the National Institute of Allergy and Infectious Diseases (NIAID) for 38 years until his retirement in 2022.
+Dr. Fauci oversaw an extensive research portfolio devoted to the prevention, diagnosis, and treatment of infectious and immune-mediated diseases.

 As a key advisor to seven presidents and their administrations, Dr. Fauci led medical and public health preparedness and treatments against emerging infectious disease threats, including HIV/AIDS, pandemic influenza, Ebola, Zika, and COVID-19.